Conquest of Majorca: Dispute over the division of the spoils

 As soon as they entered the city, the conquerors began to take over what they saw, and soon discord began to emerge among the troops.
 To avoid conflict here, the king suggested first dealing with the Moors who had fled to the mountains, to avoid a possible counter-attack, but their desire to seize the goods of the vanquished prompted the Bishop of Barcelona and Nuño Sánchez to propose that a public auction be held.
 The spoils collected during the early days were abundant, with each taking what they wished.
-When it was revealed that they had to pay, they revolted, which ended in them storming the house where the pavorde of Tarragona had been installed.
+When it was revealed that they had to pay, they revolted, which ended in them storming the house where the captain of Tarragona had been installed.
 In response, James I ordered that they bring everything they had gotten to the castle where the Templars were settled.
 He then said to the people that the distribution would be fair, and that if they continued looting homes they would be hanged.
 The sacking of the city lasted until 30 April 1230, a month before the master of the house of San Juan had arrived on the island with some of his knights.
 He requested that, in addition to land, they be given one building and some property.
 James gave in to their demands and gave them the deracenal house, plus four galleys that the wali had captured from the island.
 Another of the problems that James I faced was the abandonment of the city by the troops once the military targets were achieved.
 Thus he sent Pedro Cornel to Barcelona to recruit 150 knights to finish conquering the rest of the island.